justchokingaround/sols-dots/README.md

-These are my dotfiles as the title of the repo implies, a bit of context to clear somethings.
+## Context

-The keycode "us" includes the ISRT layout that I use.
+- The keycode "us" includes the ISRT layout that I use.

-The reason why I include the tars for dwm and st is incase something goes wrong and you/me need a clean slate.
+- The reason why I include the tars for dwm and st is incase something goes wrong and you/me need a clean slate.

-CREDITS:
+### Credits

-Distrotube for his build of dwmblocks and Luke Smith for his scripts, I removed and edited some to fit my needs.
+- [Distrotube](https://www.youtube.com/c/DistroTube/) for his build of dwmblocks. (edited to fit my needs)
+- [Luke Smith](https://lukesmith.xyz/) for his scripts. (edited to fit my needs)